Our Mission & History

 Arizona’s Doberman Rescue

 Desert Harbor Doberman Rescue of Arizona (DHDR) is Arizona’s first and oldest 501(c)(3) nonprofit Doberman rescue organization.
-Founded on January 6, 2009, our mission is (1) to rescue placeable purebred Doberman Pinschers in Arizona, evaluate and treat them, and place them in suitable, qualified, and loving forever homes, and (2) to educate the public about our breed and about living with a Doberman.
+Founded on January 6, 2009, our mission is (1) to rescue placeable purebred Doberman Pinschers in Arizona, evaluate and treat them, and place them in suitable, qualified, and loving forever homes, and (2) to act as an educational resource to the community regarding Dobermans, Doberman health, and raising Dobermans.

 Because we do not euthanize healthy or treatable animals, we are considered a no-kill rescue.
-We reserve euthanasia only for dogs who, in the judgment of our veterinarians, cannot be cured of a severe physical or temperamental disorder, or whose quality of life is permanently and severely compromised by the ravages of old age.
+We reserve euthanasia only for dogs who, in the judgment of our veterinarians or behavior experts, cannot be cured of a severe physical or dangerous behavior issue.

 As an IRS-certified non-profit charity, we do not make or take a profit.
 We depend entirely on adoption fees and donations from people like you.
 Every dollar we receive is dedicated to rescue operations and to the care of the dogs.
 Approximately 90% of all donations goes directly for veterinary care.
 The remainder goes for essentials that are not donated, and these we purchase second hand or at a discount whenever possible.
 Our staff and Board members are volunteers whose time, training, talents, and resources make it possible for us to exist.

 Through VSGSR and the generous support of many veteran Doberman Pinscher rescue organizations nationwide, we learned standard best rescue practices from the best.
 We also adhere to the DPCA Rescue Code of Ethics as well as to usual and customary good business practices.
 These facts from our history explain why we operate as we do.